davidmarinangeli/Sweet-Bank/README.md

 I used Starling Bank APIs to fetch and send data to the Sandbox: this really helped me to focus on what really matters.
 Their APIs are very well documented and there is a lot to explore in their developer dashboard.
 [Try it](https://developer.starlingbank.com/docs)!

+Watch out, if you want to run the project, you will find out that the `NetworkUtils.kt` file is missing: it would contain the `BASE_URL` and the token, which is necessary to do all the APIs calls.

 ## Software Architecture Pattern 🏛
 <img src="https://raw.githubusercontent.com/davidmarinangeli/Sweet-Bank/master/screenshots%20and%20cover%20images/AppStructure.png" width="300"/>